ulfalizer/Kconfiglib/README.rst

   Let me know if you need proper ``option modules`` support.
 It wouldn't be that hard to add.

-* `fpemud <https://github.com/fpemud>`_ has put together
-  `Python bindings <https://github.com/fpemud/pylkc>`_ to internal functions in the C implementation.
-This is an alternative to Kconfiglib's all-Python approach.

 * The test suite failures (should be the only ones) for the following Blackfin defconfigs on e.g. Linux 3.7.0-rc8 are due to